How to Update Your Content Security Policy

-Put simply, a CSP lets a browser know which content sources are to be trusted — and which aren’t.
+Put simply, a Content Security Policy lets a browser know which content sources are to be trusted — and which aren’t.
 And when there is a CSP violation, browsers can submit the error to a

 report-uri.
 What’s more, if you have Sentry, these violation reports are integrated into your application’s monitoring dashboards.